Euphrasiologist/bib_to_refer/README.md

 The script depends on `bibtexparser`, a cool module that allows for parsing of BibTeX files, `argparse` which allows for pretty command line interface and `re` for regular expressions.

+The JavaScript script is an export of the 'Refer' object.
+I think it will run like Refer.parse(refer_database_file).